mkohler/cython_swig/README.rst

 .. class:: handout

-    Is datetime a Python file?
-No. No. datetime is a Python extension.
+    This is the case we care about.
+The import statement caused a Python extension module to be loaded into memory.
 The ".so" stands for Shared Object, and it is architecture-specific machine code.
-In this example, the module uses the x86-64 instruction set .
+In this example, the shared object uses the x86-64 instruction set.
     Nevertheless, when you import it, it looks and feels like Python code.

     That's pretty great.
-Applications can be using either interpreted Python code, or compiled machine code, and the interface is exactly the same.
+Applications can import modules containing either interpreted Python code, or compiled machine code, and the interface is exactly the same.

-    And that's what we'll be doing with SWIG and Cython, taking compiled code, that doesn't know anything about Python, and making it work just like pure Python code.
+    And that's why we're here.
+That's what we'll be doing with SWIG and Cython, taking compiled code, that doesn't know anything about Python, wrapping it up, and turning it into Python extension modules, that work just like pure Python code.

 import time
 ===========